GNS3/gns3-server/docs/curl.rst

 Notifications
 #############

-You can see notification about the changes via the notification feed:
+Notifications can be seen by connection to the notification feed:

 .. code-block:: shell-session